 The name Bearentan reached England in the great wave of migration following the Norman Conquest of 1066.
 The Bearentan family lived in parishes at Cambridge, Berkshire, Somerset and Gloucester.
 Their original family seat was at Barentin in Normandy, and they were one of a group of families that draw their name from this location.

 Early Origins of the Bearentan family

 The surname Bearentan was first found in Cambridge and Lincolnshire where they have held a family seat from very ancient times.
 Barrington or De Barenton was located near Caudebec, Normandy.
-They were granted manors and estates by Duke William for their assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Bearentan family

 This web page shows only a small excerpt of our Bearentan research.
 Another 70 words (5 lines of text) covering the years 1917, 1588, 1570, 1628, 1601, 1611, 1621, 1628, 1644, 1621, 1629, 1605, 1683, 1645, 1648, 1660, 1679, 1671, 1715 and 1797 are included under the topic Early Bearentan History in all our PDF Extended History products and printed products wherever possible.